Skip to main content

 • save grid configurations

-• access the menu for editing or deleting a view (deletion requires confirmation)
+• edit or delete the view (deletion requires confirmation)

 Data import / export